Skip to content

 Integration Assessment

-Single REST API with Basic Authentication using a Username (MID) and API-key password.
-Documentation lives at docs.zimpler.com — the older v4-api docs at zimpler.github.io are deprecated and redirect.
+A single REST API with Basic Authentication using a Username (MID) and API-key password.
+Documentation lives at docs.zimpler.com, and the older v4-api docs at zimpler.github.io are deprecated and redirect.
 The API covers deposits, payouts, refunds, Pay N Play flows, KYC events and webhooks for transaction status.
 Mobile-first embedded checkout.
-Sandbox environment available.
-EveryMatrix has a native pre-built Zimpler connector — for operators on that platform, activation is a configuration step rather than custom development.
+A sandbox environment is available.
+EveryMatrix has a native pre-built Zimpler connector, so for operators on that platform, activation is a configuration step rather than custom development.
 Elantil added Zimpler to its iGaming marketplace in July 2025 with a one-click setup.
-Documentation quality is Good rather than Excellent — clear and current but the SDK ecosystem is thinner than Trustly's, which maintains a 14-repo client/SDK suite across PHP, Java, .NET, JavaScript, iOS, Android and React Native.
-Zimpler's GitHub has ~69 repos but most are internal tooling (httpsig, status_page); flagship client SDKs are not the same caliber.
-For most operators that does not matter — the REST API plus EveryMatrix connector covers the common cases.
-For teams building custom backends from scratch, expect to write more glue code than with Trustly.
+Documentation quality is Good rather than Excellent, clear and current but with a thinner SDK ecosystem than Trustly's, which maintains a 14-repo client/SDK suite across PHP, Java, .NET, JavaScript, iOS, Android and React Native.
+Zimpler's GitHub has ~69 repos but most are internal tooling (httpsig, status_page), and the flagship client SDKs are not the same caliber.
+For most operators that does not matter, since the REST API plus EveryMatrix connector covers the common cases; for teams building custom backends from scratch, expect to write more glue code than with Trustly.

 Risk & Compliance